junebash/junebash.com/_posts/2020-10-19-functionalizing.md

   - Code
 ---

-In [a recent post][Combine networking], we looked at using Combine to refactor networking code.
-Before that, I looked at [refactoring bloated networking functions][refactoring].
+In [a recent post](/blog/combine-networking), we looked at using Combine to refactor networking code.
+Before that, I looked at [refactoring bloated networking functions](/blog/refactoring-functions).
 Today I'd like to take another stab at refactoring.
 This time, however, we'll be using a style that _looks_ a lot like Combine, but uses a more "traditional" functional style without using Combine at all. <!--more-->

 Like previously, we'll be starting with the following basic network code.